Distortion of Interference Fringes and the Resulting Vortex Production of Merging Bose-Einstein Condensates: Distortion of fringes in two interfering condensates

-As shown in Fig.\ref{Chap3_Fig3}(d) and (e), the strong interactions in the center of the clouds leads to a net radial flow of atoms in the high density fringes, triggering a sound wave in the central peak to propagate radially from position $1$ to $2$.
+As shown in Fig.\ref{Fig5}(d) and (e), the strong interactions in the center of the clouds, lead to a net radial flow of atoms in the high density fringes, triggering a sound wave in the central peak which propagates radially from position $1$ to $2$.
 Our calculation shows that $v_{r}\approx L_{1,2}/t_{1,2}=11.1$mms$^{-1}$, larger than $2v_{m}$ ($\approx9.8$mms$^{-1}$).
-This rapid outflow leads to complete depletion of the center of trap after the two clouds have passed through one another, resulting in the formation of a dark soliton (e).
-When the two clouds recollide at time $2\overline{t}$, both are recollapsing radially leading to an enhanced density in the bright fringes causing an even greater longitudinal expansion and greater density gradients in the radial direction (f).
-The curvature of the fringes is thus even greater than in the first collision, (g), and is sufficient to generate a net circulation around localized regions that are fully depleted: vortices are generated, as seen in (h).
+This rapid outflow leads to complete depletion of the center of trap after the two clouds have passed through one another, resulting in the formation of a dark soliton (see Fig.\ref{Fig5}(e)).
+When the two clouds recollide at time $2\overline{t}$, both are recollapsing radially leading to an enhanced density in the bright fringes causing an even greater longitudinal expansion and greater density gradients in the radial direction (see Fig.\ref{Fig5}(f)).
+The curvature of the fringes is thus even greater than in the first collision, as shown in Fig.\ref{Fig5}(g), and is sufficient to generate a net circulation around localized regions that are fully depleted: vortices are generated, as seen in Fig.\ref{Fig5}(h).